speizerj/clear-voice-project/README.md

 ## Getting Started

-To get you started you can simply clone the weather-talk repository and install the dependencies using NPM.
+To get started you can simply clone the weather-talk repository and install the dependencies using NPM.

 Thanks to Angular Seed, `npm` is preconfigured to automatically run `bower` so all you need to do is: